udacity/CarND-Capstone/README.md

 ![image_waypoint_updater](https://github.com/solix/CarND-Capstone/blob/master/info_for_readme/waypoint-updater-ros-graph.png)

 ### DBW Node
-This node takes the current velocity of the car from `/current_velocity)`, the information if the control should manover the car or a safety driver does from `/vehicle/dbw_enabled`, and twist commands from `/twist_cmd` and finally publishes commands for Carla's drive-by-wire system to `/vehicle/throttle_cmd`, `/vehicle/brake_cmd` and `/vehicle/steering_cmd`.
+This node takes the current velocity of the car from `/current_velocity)`, the information if the control system should maneuver the car or a safety driver does from `/vehicle/dbw_enabled`, and twist commands from `/twist_cmd` and finally publishes commands for Carla's drive-by-wire system to `/vehicle/throttle_cmd`, `/vehicle/brake_cmd` and `/vehicle/steering_cmd`.
 The twist commands are generated and published to `/twist_cmd` by the waypoint follower node, which uses the data from `/final_waypoints` to generate this commands.

 ![image_dbw](https://github.com/solix/CarND-Capstone/blob/master/info_for_readme/dbw-node-ros-graph.png)